Jason Stuart: Early life

 As a closeted gay youth, Jason Stuart says he felt alienated from his dysfunctional family.
 His father, he says, was more focused on making money than on showing his children love.
 However, his father's focus on putting one's best self forward in business left Jason with a desire to always be true to himself.
 His mother inspired him to be an artist, and he began performing at the local Jewish community center when he was eight years old.
 He began taking acting seriously in junior high.

 Jason Stuart was heavily bullied throughout his childhood for his perceived homosexuality.
 He developed a quick wit and sense of humor because he was terrified and because it was an effective defensive mechanism, "so they could laugh with me rather than at me," he later said.
 Being funny was also a way to express his feelings, even if they were hidden by irony or sarcasm.

 Although he was always making jokes growing up, Stuart says he was despondent.
 "When I was a kid, everyone thought I was jovial, funny.
 But I was one of those suicidal kids who went to sleep wishing I wouldn't wake up."

-Stuart was obese as a child, standing 5 ft 9 in tall and weighing 250 lb.
+Stuart was chubby as a child, standing 5 ft 9 in tall and weighing 250 lb.
 He was attacked several times in junior high school after his peers assumed he was gay.
 The word "fag" was written on his locker, a girl punched him in the face (for which he was hospitalized), and another student beat him until he was unconscious.

 As a child, Stuart was impressed by sarcastic and self-deprecating comedians such as Lucille Ball, Totie Fields, Paul Lynde, John Ritter, and Lily Tomlin.
 He also found actors Whoopi Goldberg, Dustin Hoffman, and Barbra Streisand inspiring.
 Streisand appealed to him most.
 He saw her in the film Funny Girl, and her "sad on the inside, funny on the outside" character seemed to mirror his own life.

 Stuart's parents divorced when he was 17, and he left home a year later.
-Both parents later remarried (his mother four more times).
+Both parents later remarried (his mother had 4 partners in total).